ashwichita/notes-app/README.md

-## classic notes app, root css variables, night mode, only add function for now, context not yet included
+##  notes app in react, root css variables, night mode, only add function for now, context not yet included